pydio/pydio-doc-admin-guide/2_running_cells_in_production/5_configure_cells_url/1_manage_sites.md

 [:image-popup:2_running_cells_in_production/01-network-local-machine.png]

-## Add a site
+## Add a Site

-All examples can be used separately or in conjunction with one another.
+All examples below can be used separately or in conjunction with one another.

 ### Local network example